Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/01_program_structure.rst

 Hello world
 ###########

-"Hello world" is a minimal program for the given programming language that can be successfully run and it's result can be observed.
+"Hello world" is a minimal program for the given programming language that can be successfully run and its result can be observed.
 This generally causes hello world programs to contain a single *print* statement and any other code necessary to start and finish the program.

 By *print* I mean any form of visual output.
 Generally it's going to be text displayed in the shell in which the program is run.